jeremyjpj0916/stock-market-alerts/README.md

 2. Alert will SMS text you the ticker and current seen price and the % moveement it saw at the time of alert/query.

 This code should just run in the background on your computer making the checks.

+Note, for text from gmail functionality to work, enable the "allow less secure apps" login feature tied to your gmail account.
+Maybe use a spare gmail if you have security concerns.